hensden/kickstart/content/other/File-Transfer-over-Network/index.md

 +++
-title = "Adversarial Attack on Satellite Images" date = 2020-07-09T02:54:11Z draft = false
+title = "Encrypted File Transfer (Networks and Distributed Systems)" date = 2020-07-09T03:05:04Z draft = false

 # Tags: can be used for filtering projects.

-tags = ["computer-vision", "deep-learning","machine-learning","python","tensorflow","pytorch"]
+# Example: `tags = ["image-processing", "computer-vision"]`

 # Project summary to display on homepage.
-summary = "Using a targeted ans universal adversarial attack to misclassify satellite images of points of interest"
+summary = "Implemented TCP and UDP protocol, packet capture, weighted fair queuing, scheduling algorithms and IP Lookup over intranet.
+Used socket programming for serialised and encrypted data transfer."

 # Slides (optional).
 #   Associate this page with Markdown slides.
 #   Simply enter your slide deck's filename without extension.